energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 - Once a person or company has the source code of an application they can make a service from it.
   - Of course, they can offer the service to the public for free if they choose so.
-  - However, **all of the above liabilities, maintenance effort and all the bills arising from it become problem of the person of company hosting the service**.
+  - However, **all of the above liabilities, maintenance effort and all the bills arising from it become problems for the person or company hosting the service**.
   - The **person(s)/company offering the source code to the public is in no way involved here**.
     - They may even not be alive anymore or remember that they wrote the source code for it.